michalmastalski01/spotify-app/README.md

 # spotify-app
-Spotify app written only with pure CSS.
+Spotify app written only with pure CSS (using SASS)